-6. Category List
+6 Category List

 Category Applicable Years

 Regularity 1900 - current

 Rally Challenge 1900 - current

 Rally Sport 1900 - current

 Early Classic Pre 1972

 Classic 1972 - 1985

-Classic Modified 1900 - 1985
+Classic Super Rally 1900 - 1985

 Early Modern 2WD 1986 - 2007

 Early Modern AWD 1986 - 2007

 Modern FWD 2008 - current

 Modern RWD 2008 - current

 Modern AWD 2008 - current

-Super Rally 1900 - current
+Modern Super Rally 1986 - current

-7. Classic Category (Early Classic / Classic / Classic Modified)
+7 Classic Categories (Early Classic / Classic)

-7.1.
-Classic Categories
+7.1 Classic Categories

 There are 3 Classic categories, 2 based on age.
-(Early Classic (pre 1972) & Classic (1972-1985)) and a third encompassing both ages with a higher allowed modification level
+(Early Classic (pre 1972) & Classic (1972-1985)) and a third encompassing both ages with a higher allowed modification level i.
+Early Classic, Open to vehicles manufactured prior to 31st December 1971 or vehicles of a model/specification which matches that of a vehicle manufactured prior to 31st December 1971

-- 1. Early Classic, Open to vehicles manufactured prior to 31st December 1971 or vehicles of a model/specification which matches that of a vehicle manufactured prior to 31st December 1971 See "run on" 4.2.4 - 2.
-Classic, open to vehicles manufactured between 1st January 1972 & 31st December 1985 or vehicle to a model/specification which matches that of a vehicle manufactured prior to the 31st December 1985.
-See "run on" 4.2.4 - 3.
-Classic Modified, Open to vehicles manufactured prior to 31st December 1985 or vehicle to a model/specification which matches that of a vehicle manufactured prior to the 31st December 1985.
-See "run on" 4.2.4 with a modification level as described in these regulations
+See "run on" 4.2.4

+- Classic, open to vehicles manufactured between 1st January 1972 & 31st December 1985 or vehicle to a model/specification which matches that of a vehicle manufactured prior to the 31st December 1985.
+See "run on" 4.2.4 - iii.
+Vehicles manufactured prior to 31st December 1985 with modifications exceeding those listed below may be eligible to run in Classic Super Rally.

-The organisers reserve the right to combine Classic Categories if there are insufficient entries in any given Category
+The organisers reserve the right to combine Classic Categories if there are insufficient entries in any given Category.
+Championship points will be awarded based on category placing independent of amalgamation.

-7.2.
-Technical
+7.2 Technical

-All vehicles entering Classic category must comply with the Classic category requirements below Vehicles that do not comply with Classic category requirements may be eligible for entry in Super Rally category subject to complying to the Super Rally category requirements.
+All vehicles entering Classic categories must comply with the Classic category requirements below.
+Vehicles that do not comply with Classic category requirements may be eligible for entry in the Classic Super Rally category subject to complying with the Classic Super Rally category requirements.

-7.2.1.
-Application
+7.2.1 Application